alarmfox/alarmfox.github.io/content/_index.md

 - Entertainment (books, videogames, music, film)
 - Real world stuff

-I am deeply interested in high-performance systems, software security, networking and all the low-level stuff.
+I am deeply interested in high-performance systems, software security, networking and all the OS/low-level stuff.

 ## Site organization
 Although I use this site for everything (I don't like fragmentation), maybe it is a good